JorgeCrackXD/strapi-template-atomic/README.md

 - ErrorCode: Http code
 - Path: The url of the endpoint
 - Method: The method of the request (GET, POST, PUT, DEL)
+- userId: The user that generates the error.
 - Body: Body of the request
 - name: The type of the error.
 - stack: The stack trace of the error to know what is happening and where exactly the error ocurrs.